 - Recommend incentive-compensation plans and policies and equity-based plans and policies to the Board of Directors;

-- Provide necessary approval to qualify for exemptions as may be established by the Securities and Exchange Commission under section 16 of the Securities Exchange Act of 1934;
+- Provide necessary approval to qualify for exemptions as may be established by the Securities and Exchange Commission under section 16 of the Exchange Act;

-- Provide necessary determinations in connection with executive compensation to qualify for tax deductions in excess of limitations under section 162(m) of the Internal Revenue Code; and
+- Provide necessary determinations in connection with executive compensation to qualify for tax deductions under the grandfather rule of the Tax Cuts and Jobs Act that are exempt from the deduction limitations under section 162(m) of the Internal Revenue Code; and

 - Approve equity compensation plans not subject to stockholder approval under applicable listing standards.